Magdalena Department Colombia Travel Guide

 Staying connected in Santa Marta simple with local SIM cards.
 Major mobile carriers Claro, Tigo, Movistar.
 Claro generally widest coverage.

 Internet access and Wi-Fi widespread.
-Most places to stay and hostels free Wi-Fi, quality can vary.
+Nearly all places to stay and hostels free Wi-Fi, quality can vary.
 Many restaurants and cafes free Wi-Fi.

 Spanish official language in Colombia.
 English used by some staff in larger hotels, tourist agencies, upscale restaurants.
-Limited English proficiency elsewhere.
+Limited Ability to speak english elsewhere.

 Local SIM cards for widespread coverage.
 Wi-Fi common in tourist spots.
-Learn a Few basic spanish expressions for better interaction.
+Learn basic Spanish phrases for better interaction.

 Navigate local opening hours and special days.

 Generally 9/10 AM to 7/8 PM.
-Many smaller shops could have a lunch closure.
+Many smaller shops might have a lunch closure.

 Typically 8/9 AM to 4/5 PM weekdays.
 ATMs widely available.